hsumt/FRC-match-analyzer/README.md

 ## Documentation
 ### Final v1.1 6/6/2025
 I'm planning to wrap up this project for now.
 Unfortunately, the raw data issue will need to be solved a different time.
 It's time to start another project.
 Core functionality all works and I'm really happy about it.
+Compare Teams functionality fixed after breaking.

 ### v1.0.1 6/5/2025
-Added main functionality of Get and Analyzing history of a team.
+Fixed main functionality of Get and Analyzing history of a team.
 Raw data for event data by year is not parsed at all so its all raw data from a singular event for now.
 Added the compare_teams function but is blank as I figure out how to best do it.
 There is NOW a main menu for using the tool.
 Maybe I'll make an interface too.

 ### v1.0.0 6/3/2025